greentriangle/react-native-leveldb/README.md

 Superfast React Native bindings for LevelDB:
 * 2-7x faster than AsyncStorage or react-native-sqlite-storage - try the benchmarks under example/!
-* completely synchronous, blocking API (even on slow devides, a single read or write takes 0.1ms)
+* completely synchronous, blocking API (even on slow devices, a single read or write takes 0.1ms)
 * use it with Flatbuffers to turbo charge your app - support for binary data via ArrayBuffers

 ## Installation